-Personal Liability Under the Idaho Sales Tax ActAdded by Hawley Troxell in Articles & Publications, Tax Law on April 22, 2014
+Personal Liability Under the Idaho Sales Tax ActAdded by Hawley Troxell in Articles & Blogs, Tax Law on April 22, 2014

 Business owners and managers in Idaho should be aware of the personal liability imposed for failure to remit Idaho sales/use tax.
 Idaho Code Section 63-3627 (I.C. § 63-3627) imposes personal liability on any individual with a “duty to account for and pay over” any sales/use tax imposed upon an entity of which the individual is “an officer, member, or employee.”
 This is true even if these individuals otherwise enjoy limited liability.